-- No construction workers, with the exception of security personnel, should be allowed to stay on site overnight; - Building contractors appointed by the developer must ensure that workers are transported to and from the site on a daily basis; - Construction related activities should comply with all relevant building regulations.
+- The construction area should be fenced off prior to the commencement of the construction phase.
+This is to reduce the risk posed by workers on the adjacent residential areas and the activities at the Kathu Equestrian Centre; - No construction workers, with the exception of security personnel, should be allowed to stay on site overnight; - Building contractors appointed by the developer must ensure that workers are transported to and from the site on a daily basis; - Construction related activities should comply with all relevant building regulations.
 In this regard activities on site should be restricted to between 07h00 and 18h00 during weekdays and 08h00 and 13h00 on Saturdays; - No work should be permitted on Sundays and Public Holidays.